-During joint planning sessions with Office for the Coordination of Humanitarian Affairs (OCHA) and humanitarian sectors, it was decided that a full complement of sectors would be covered in the JMCNA.
-While, during these sessions, actors recognised the need for further reflection on the distinction between internally displaced person (IDP) and non-IDP population groups in light of the protracted crisis context in Somaliland, 2021 JMCNA focus remained households living in IDP settlements and households living in non-IDP settlements, in both rural and urban areas, in line with previous years' assessment cycles.
+During joint planning sessions with Office for the Coordination of Humanitarian Affairs (OCHA) and humanitarian clusters, it was decided that a full complement of sectors would be covered in the JMCNA.2 While, during these sessions, actors recognised the need for further reflection on the distinction between internally displaced person (IDP) and non-IDP population groups in light of the protracted crisis context in Somalia, 2021 JMCNA focus remained households living in IDP settlements and households living in non-IDP settlements, in both rural and urban areas, in line with previous years' assessment cycles.
 No data was available to elaborate the sampling frame for more specific categories such as host community, out-of-camp displaced persons or recently displaced persons.

 The population of interest assessed during data collection was limited to the subset of households possessing a mobile phone, residing in areas with cellular network coverage and whose contact numbers were included on the available phone lists.
-However, considering Somaliland provides one of the cheapest telecommunications services across Africa, and previous studies highlighting that the majority of the population owns a mobile phone, it was assumed that this sample should include households from a diversity of locations and backgrounds.
-Given that the JMCNA's objective is to inform strategic
+However, considering Somalia provides one of the cheapest telecommunications services across Africa, and previous studies highlighting that the majority of the population owns a mobile phone, it was assumed that this sample should include households from a diversity of locations and backgrounds.3 Given that the JMCNA's objective is to inform strategic planning and subsequent humanitarian response the household was selected as the unit of analysis, to better capture the severity of needs and vulnerabilities of the Somali population.
+District-level results were subsequently aggregated at the state and national levels in order to explore broader trends and dynamics.

-&lt;sup>1 Comparisons across urban and rural areas was finally not carried out as the distribution of urban and rural settlements in the final sample was not established.
+1 Comparisons across urban and rural areas was finally not carried out as the distribution of urban and rural settlements in the final sample was not established.
 The sampling frame focused only on the internally displaced people (IDP) settlements vs. non-IDP disaggregation.

-&lt;sup>2 Water, sanitation and hygiene (WASH), Shelter and non-food items (SNFI), Education, Health, Food Security, Nutrition Protection and all Areas of Responsibility (AoRs), in addition to sections on Accountability to Affected People (AAP), Displacement Dynamics, and COVID-19.
+2 Water, sanitation and hygiene (WASH), Shelter and non-food items (SNFI), Education, Health, Food Security, Nutrition Protection and all Areas of Responsibility (AoRs), in addition to sections on Accountability to Affected People (AAP), Displacement Dynamics, and COVID-19.